seanox/aspect-js/manual/en/extension.md

 ### Object.exists

-Static function to check whether an object exists in a namespace.
+equivalent to [namespace.exists](#namespaceexists).
+Determines whether an object exists in a namespace. object exists in a namespace.

 ```javascript
 const earth = {